iPaulPro/RecoverSeed/README.md

 # RecoverSeed
-Recover your BitClout seed phrase
+Recover your DeSo seed phrase with this browser extension for bitclout.com, node.deso.org, or diamondapp.com

-This should work under the following conditions:

-1. Account was created using the Identity service.
-2. Using the same browser you signed up with.
-2. Browser data was not cleared.

 ## Installation